Some Observations on Copyright Law

 Most people register their copyrights without the assistance of

-However, if you have any questions about the legal terms used on the
+However, any questions about the legal terms used on the

-), then you should consult an attorney who is both licensed
+should be referred to an attorney who is both licensed

 to practice in your state and familiar with copyright law.